TW: mild violence

 I went downstairs and opened the door.

 “There you are.
 I thought you were going to keep me waiting.”
-She pushed her way inside, handing me one of the fountain drinks she was holding.
+Will pushed her way inside, handing me one of the fountain drinks she was holding.
 “I got you a soda.”

 “…Uh.
 Okay.”
-I took it, and glanced up at her.
-She was a little less intimidating in daylight, I had to say – I could see the pink streaks in her hair, and the butterflies in her earlobes.
+I took it, eyeing the Subway logo, and glanced up at her.
+She was a little less intimidating in daylight, I had to say—I could see the pink streaks in her hair, and the butterflies in her earlobes.
 She hadn’t gotten any less frustratingly tall, but that was life as a hobbit.
-“Uh -” I just pointed upstairs.
+“Uh—” I just pointed upstairs.
 I wasn’t entirely sure how to open the conversation.

 “What, appreciate nice legs?”